joesb/helios360/content/handbook/what/communication-is-key.md

 What we're talking about here is *professionalism* in communication with customers.

-### Communicating *how* with customers — 'one team'
+### Communicating *how* with customers

-You are not trying to be the expert in the sector, government or commerce or transport or whatever, when communicating — your clients are the experts in their industry.

-Rather the objective of your communication as CDO is to bring diverse and divergent skills and expertise together into *one team* — you and your people, the customer and their people, and suppliers and their people — and enable them to take a task from the very beginning to the very end, consistently.
+There's two distinct phases of working with customers, and two modes of communication that go with them.

+**At the early stages**, the project doesn't have a plan.
+At this point, then, you are seeking understanding — trying to learn as much as possible in order to understand the objective of the work.
+This understanding will shape the plans that are needed to achieve those objectives, and to give you a healthy way to deal with the inevitable stuff that's unforeseen.

+**At the later stages**, when the project *does* have a plan, the mode of communication shifts towards informing the customer and agreeing on the path forward.
+At this stage, issues arise.
+As the leader of the delivery efforts, your task is to handle those issues in a way that maintains momentum and does not lose sight of the objective.

 In terms of communication, that means:

-- **at the earliest stages of projects:**
+#### At the earliest stages of projects

 - deep and patient listening
   - to the expertise of your clients
   - to the experts in your delivery team
 - asking thoroughgoing questions
 - playing it back to be confident in what you've learnt
 - checking, validating and revalidating
 - interpreting and analysing what you've heard …
 - … so you can turn that into valid plans
 - … and checking and rechecking the plans are actually valid (more on this later!)

-- **at later stages of projects:**
+#### At later stages of projects

 - explaining
   - the goals and objectives
   - the starting place
   - and the plan for getting from here to there
 - portraying what has been done
 - describing what will be done next
 - preparing what will be done in due course
 - accounting for what won't be done
 - … and why

 There are lots of ways to do this, and the means you choose will depend on lots of things: